 Passport for Mac Comes with WD Discovery Software

-When you buy the Western Digital My Passport for Mac drive it comes preloaded with Western Digital‘s software.
+When you buy your My Passport for Mac drive it’s preloaded with Western Digital‘s software.

 This software allows you to import the photos held on your social media accounts.
 It connects to your accounts such as Instagram and Facebook.

 And your cloud storage such as Google drive and Dropbox.
 You can then bring in your documents, videos and photos.
 And save them onto your My Passport Mac external hard drive.

 Perfect as it allows you to have a separate copy of your uploaded files in your hands.
 Just in case the worst happens to your cloud storage.